Dallam family: Thomas Dallam I

 The first Thomas Dallam (1575; after 1620) left Lancashire, to establish himself in London where he became a member of the Blacksmiths' Company.

 During 1599 and 1600 he went on a voyage from London to Constantinople in order to deliver an organ to the sultan Mehmet III.

 After his return to England Thomas Dallam married and built many important organs, including that of King's College Chapel, Cambridge.

 Robert Dallam

 Thomas Dallam's son Robert Dallam (born ca. 1602) became an important organ builder.
+His father died around 1630 and the first organ Robert made on his own may be the Milton Organ of Tewkesbury Abbey.

-He and his family relocated to Brittany during the English Commonwealth, when it was impossible to pursue a career as an organ builder in England.
+Robert and his family relocated to Brittany during the English Commonwealth, when it was impossible to pursue a career as an organ builder in England.

 In 1660, following the restoration of the monarchy, Robert Dallam and other members of the family returned to England.
 Robert and his sons Ralph and George built an organ for St George's Chapel, Windsor Castle, which had been damaged during the civil war.
-Robert died while competing his organ at New College, Oxford.
+Robert died while completing his organ at New College, Oxford.